owenBeresford/extra-panda/README.md

 	- The row of SM links is now folded away,
 	- AJ can see a "share" button, and uses this
 	- and sees the previous list of SM.
 Standard.
-	- But the first option is 'copy link', the current article.
+	- But the first option is 'copy link' for the current article.
 Useful.
 But not relevant to needs now.
 - 'Reading time' guide
 	- On first impression AJ notes a fairly standard "reading time" guide.
 This is useful but not that noteworthy.
 	- It does mean that he sorts the order of his reading list for best use of time.
 - Effects
 	- On a more code focussed page, AJ sees the links have been decorated with some sort of emotie.
 The little logos for docs and github.
-Cute but again not significant.
+Cute, improves readability, but again not significant.

 </details>
 <details>